 A statute of limitations is a law that places a time limit on pursuing legal action in relation to negligent conduct.
 After the expiration of the statutory period, unless a legal exception applies, the injured person loses the right to file a lawsuit seeking money damages or other relief.

-Although you do have years to begin the process, litigation can be at its most effective when undertaken immediately following an accident.
+While that may sound like a long time, litigation can be at its most effective when undertaken immediately following an accident.
 Considering the costs and expenses from an injury can pile up very quickly, solving your legal troubles first will allow you to focus on getting better without the overarching worry that your financial well-being is at risk.